skaman82/HW3_tracker/README.md

 ## Sports tracking (very brief tested so there may be more)
-• UI: Lock/Add buttons during an activity have no function
+• UI: Lock/Add buttons during an activity have no function<br>
 • UI: END Activity button has a PAUSE icon - not logical